cloudflare/next-on-pages/docs/contributing.md

 - or `major` if your changes (bug fixes or functionality) aren't backward compatible.

 > **Warning**
-> In the current stage we're wary of making breaking changes as that would move the package to a stable first release, so try not to fall in the latter category if possible otherwise your PR's merge might get significantly delayed.
+> We're currently very wary of making any breaking changes, so try not to fall in the latter category if possible, otherwise your PR's merge might get significantly delayed.

-The command will generate a randomly named markdown file inside `.changeset` to commit and include in your PR.
+The command will generate a randomly named markdown file inside the `.changeset` directory.
+Commit this file and include it in your PR.